 Camus said there’s only one serious philosophical question: is life worth living?
 Once we decide what we should be doing, we have a reason for living and suicide is no longer an option.

 What should I be doing?
 This question troubled me when I was a child.
 I knew that, in theory, something is better than nothing; but in practice, knowing that if this world should ever become too terrible for me to bear, I could end it, always consoled me.

 The pain of others always troubled me more than my own because I could endure my own, but I could do nothing to help them endure theirs.
 I sat by the dying and watched them cling to lives I wouldn’t want, and decided my mission would be to help others, making their lives worth living so their deaths wouldn’t be meaningless.
 But I failed.

 Worst of all, I failed the person I loved most.
 She trusted me, but I couldn’t save her from the doctors who butchered her.

 I knew, when I was a child, that this world is terrible.
 And now it's worse.
 The day is coming when the living will envy the dead.
+Many already do.
 Better to die young.
 Best is never to have been born.